University of Saskatchewan academics: Federated colleges

 As of June 2013, St. Thomas More College (STM) is the only federated college of the University of Saskatchewan.
 As a federated college it is academically integrated with the university, but legally and financially an independent institution.

 St. Thomas More College

 The Newman Society of 1926 was the precursor to the Catholic College of the U of S. St. Thomas More College (STM)is the only federated college on the U of S campus.
 Newman Hall, or the White House on the intersection of Bottomley Avenue and College Drive was the first chapel and clubhouse, and later the first building of St. Thomas More College in 1936.
 An Act of the Legislature of Saskatchewan incorporated STM in 1943.
 The new greystone building had its official opening in 1957.

-Students attending STM may enroll in Archaeology, Anthropology, Economics, English, Languages & Linguistics, History, Philosophy, Political Studies, Psychology, Religious Studies and or Sociology course,s which are all interchangeable with the University of Saskatchewan College of Arts and Science.
+Students attending STM may enroll in Archaeology, Anthropology, Economics, English, Languages & Linguistics, History, Philosophy, Political Studies, Psychology, Religious Studies and or Sociology courses, which are all interchangeable with the University of Saskatchewan College of Arts and Science.